Skip to Main Content

 Footnote Components

-Last Name, First Name.
-"Article Title."
-Name of Newspaper, date of publication.
+Reference Components Author Last Name, First Name.
+“Title of Article.”
+Name of Publication, Month day, year of publication.
 URL.

 Footnote Example